KaiYuanC/Science-Centre-Membershi-Java/README.md

 VERSION or DATE: 2018-03-17

+AUTHOR: Kai Yuan Chi

 HOW TO START THIS PROJECT: Find runnable201803111046.Jar file and run, please enter valid input for items or click enter on the program initialize page

-To see a program demonstration, checkout a video demo on youtube: https://www.youtube.com/watch?v=8pAowg0_gQU
+To see a program demonstration, checkout this [link to video demo] (https://www.youtube.com/watch?v=8pAowg0_gQU) on youtube:

-To see a detailed UI explaination, please checkout file Membership_Management_UI.pdf
+To see a detailed UI explaination, please checkout file Membership_Management_UI.pdf Here are some screenshots of the program:

-AUTHOR: Kai Yuan Chi
+USER INSTRUCTIONS:

-USER INSTRUCTIONS: The program has the following functions:
+The program has the following functions:
 * Count the number of visitors and print a daily summary.
 * Access/modify members’ information.
 Each member can be searched up by name, membership code, or address.
 * Add/remove a member